Costa Rica's fungi. Most don't have names yet.

 Giant bracket fungi

 Polypore bracket fungi grow on dead and dying trees, reaching extraordinary sizes in the humid tropics.
 Some specimens cover entire fallen trunks.
-Kevin has found bracket fungi on the farm the size of a car hood — impossible to miss, impossible to identify without a mycologist.
+I've found bracket fungi on the farm the size of a car hood — impossible to miss, impossible to identify without a mycologist.

 Cordyceps — the zombie fungi